ourjapanlife/findadoc-web/CONTRIBUTING.md

 👉️ Join us on [Slack](https://join.slack.com/t/find-a-doc/shared_invite/zt-s4744a6o-MGaGHzLN5wB9aXeha3vdsQ)! 💬

+👉 Is this your first Open-source project?
+Please check out our [beginner resources]( https://github.com/ourjapanlife/findadoc-web/wiki/Getting-Started-with-Open-Source-%F0%9F%94%B0) to learn the basics of Git and GitHub 💕

 👉️ Developers 💻️

 1. Fork the repo and build the source by following the [README](./README.md)